ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 In this Learning Path, you will build a .NET 8-based web application using a self-hosted GitHub Actions Arm64 runner.
 You will deploy the application in an Azure Kubernetes Cluster, running on Microsoft Cobalt 100-based VMs.
 Self-hosted runners offer increased control and flexibility in terms of infrastructure, operating systems, and tools, in comparison to GitHub-hosted runners.

 {{% notice Note %}}
-* GitHub-hosted Arm64 runners are now Generally Available.
+* GitHub-hosted Arm64 runners have now reached General Availability.
 If your GitHub account is part of a Team or an Enterprise Cloud plan, you can use GitHub-hosted Arm64 runners.

 * To learn how you can configure a GitHub-managed runner, see the Learning Path [*Build multi-architecture container images with GitHub Arm-hosted runners*](/learning-paths/cross-platform/github-arm-runners/).
 {{% /notice %}}